Ryndine/tableau_citibike_analysis/README.md

 # NYC Citibike Trip Analysis with Tableau

 ## Objective:
-THe goal of this project is to gain insight into the NYC Citibike data for 2021.
+The goal of this project is to gain insight into the NYC Citibike data for 2021.

 ## Tools & databases used:
 - Jupyter